MohamedAly8/CreatorVerse/README.md

 Submitted by: **Mohamed Aly**

-### About this web app:
+### About:
-CreatorVerse is a web app that allows users to create, read, update, and delete content creators.
+**CreatorVerse** is a web app that allows users to create, read, update, and delete content creators.
 The app uses React for the frontend and Supabase for the backend.
 Content Creators have a name, Social Media URL, Image URL and a description.
 The app uses the Supabase API to make calls to the database.

 Time spent: **5** hours